Why DBT Helps You Understand Your Emotions

 Why Do Your Emotions Feel So Intense or Out of Control?

-If emotions seem to hit you harder, last longer, and feel more overwhelming than they do for others, there’s a reason for that.
+You may notice your emotions seem to hit you harder, last longer, and feel more overwhelming than they do for others, there’s a reason for that.
 Some people are simply wired to experience emotions more intensely.

 Maybe emotions come on fast and strong before you even realize what’s happening.
 Once they hit, they stick around, making it hard to “just move on.”
 Your brain and nervous system aren’t broken—they’re simply designed to feel deeply.